drfleming0227/Redfish-Tools/doc-generator/README-configuration-files.md

 The base configuration file is a JSON file that configures the generated documentation and can include pointers to the [content supplement configuration file](#content-supplement-configuration-file) and the [boilerplate intro](README-supplementary-files.md#boilerplate-intro-file "README-supplementary-files.md#boilerplate-intro-file") and [boilerplate postscript](README-supplementary-files.md#boilerplate-postscript-file "README-supplementary-files.md#boilerplate-postscript-file") supplementary files.

-Depending on the <a href="#output-modes">output mode</a>, the configuration keys in the base configuration file can change.
+Depending on the [output mode](<README.md#output-modes), the configuration keys in the base configuration file can change.
 Some output modes, such as the property index mode, support additional configuration keys.

 The names of some configuration keys differ from their command&#8209;line argument equivalents.
 Unless otherwise noted, the configuration key has the same meaning as its command&#8209;line argument equivalent.